ibm-watson-embedded-business-assistant/eba-example-agents/README.md

 ## Greetings from IBM's Embedded Business AI framework ("EBA") engineering team

-This is the public home of the Embedded Business AI framework ("EBA").
-Please log [issues](https://github.com/ibm-watson-embedded-business-assistant/eba-example-agents/issues) you encounter with EBA, and if you have a contribution, please submit a [pull request](https://github.com/ibm-watson-embedded-business-assistant/eba-example-agents/pulls).
+Business Assistant ...
+Digital Twin ...
+Business Process AI ... whatever the you call it, engineers need the best techniques in order to bring valuable AI to their customers.
+EBA presents a unique and proven model based on modern approaches to machine reasoning.

+The Embedded Business AI (“EBA”) framework is an omni-channel, enterprise-class, digital AI framework used by developers to enable advanced domain-specific business process use cases for end-users.
+Unlike other dialog management systems that use rule-based reasoning and predicate logic, with EBA you describe your business domain to the machine in a simple, consistent, complete and straightforward way.
+In other words: this isn't a chatbot.

 [![Watson Marketing Assistant powered by EBA](/assets/img/eba_wma_screenshot.png "Watson Marketing Assistant powered by EBA")](/assets/img/eba_wma_screenshot.png)

-## About EBA

-The Embedded Business AI (“EBA”) framework is an omni-channel, enterprise-class, digital AI framework used by developers to enable advanced domain-specific business process use cases for end-users.
-In the video below, see how IBM used EBA to create an omni-present "digital twin" assistant that supports its human counterpart wherever she may conduct business.
-This could be across any domain (marketing, commerce, or supply chain for example) and many channels including chat, Slack, workspaces, voice, and (soon) SMS, utilizing any addressable source including databases, APIs, microservices, IoT endpoints, automotive sensors.
-The mission of EBA is to understand the basis of human decisions through observation over time, derive the motivation behind actions in an environment, and then codifying the path and results for machine interpretation and future autonomic response.

 ## What can you do with EBA?

-Here's a video we published that promotes the IBM Watson Marketing Assistant which was constructed using EBA technology.
+In the video below, see how IBM used EBA to create an omni-present "digital twin" for marketing professionals that supports its human counterpart wherever she may conduct business.

 [![IBM Watson Marketing](https://img.youtube.com/vi/KlavNwVEEuU/0.jpg)](https://www.youtube.com/watch?v=KlavNwVEEuU)